jordantryon/SA-Hydroponic/README.md

 Current Spreadsheet ID: 00000000000000000000000000000000000000000000 Google Drive Folder ID: 000000000000000000000000000000000
 ```
-4. If more assistance is needed, send an Email to SAverticalfarm@gmail.com.
+4. If problem persists, please send an Email to SAverticalfarm@gmail.com for further assistance.

 ## Major Feature List
 - [x] Collect sensor data from farm enclosure.
-- [x] Print data to screen for operator information.
+- [x] Print data to screen for operator information, errors, and debugging.
 - [x] Log data into a database system.
 - [x] Log data into Google Sheets for easy viewing, sharing, and data analysis.
 - [ ] Create new Google Sheet automatically when current Sheet reaches 'n' rows.